humanmade/webpack-helpers/docs/modules/loaders.md

 This module provides functions that generate configurations for commonly-needed Webpack loaders.
 Use them within the `.module.rules` array, or use `presets.development()`/`presets.production()` to opt-in to some opinionated defaults.

-- `loaders.assets()`: Return a configured Webpack module loader rule for [`asset` modules](https://webpack.js.org/guides/asset-modules/#inlining-assets) which will be inlined if small enough.
+- `loaders.asset()`: Return a configured Webpack module loader rule for [`asset` modules](https://webpack.js.org/guides/asset-modules/#inlining-assets) which will be inlined if small enough.
 - `loaders.js()`: Return a configured Webpack module loader rule for `js-loader`.
 - `loaders.ts()`: Return a configured Webpack module loader rule for `ts-loader`.
 - `loaders.style()`: Return a configured Webpack module loader rule for `style-loader`.